privatenumber/type-flag/README.md

 - Typed schema

-	minimist assumes usage is correct and infers flag types based on how the flags are used.
+	By default, minimist assumes usage is correct and infers flag types based on how the flags are used.

 	type-flag takes in flag schemas to determine how to parse flags.